 I ran from the theater after yelling "Holy F(cKing Christ" in reaction to what one of these young women was told by campus "authorities" when she reported rape:

 "If you girls wouldn't spread your legs like peanut butter..."

 I was raped on the Indiana University campus my freshman year at a fraternity party.
-That was the only fraternity party that I attended.
-The last time I was drunk in college.
-And one of a very few times that I have been intoxicated since.
-I've not but had one drink of alcohol (hot chocolate with rum) since Thanksgiving 2012.
+This was not only the first and last fraternity party that I attended, but the last time I partied during college.
+And, one of a very few times that I have been intoxicated since.

 The comment this young woman received has me slightly grateful that I did not report though it pains me to think of women and men I may have helped by speaking.
 My care and concern is equally with young men encouraged to behavior.
 I trust that rape would be very rare if the objectification and abuse of women and girls not so normalized.